-Shielded twisted pair cables are required for all Analog I/O, Process Variable, RTD, Thermocouple, dc millivolt, low level signal, 4-20 mA, and relay output circuits.
-Supplementary bonding of the recorder enclosure to a local ground, using 3/4" braided copper conductor, is required.
-Ferrite suppression filters (see Subsection 2.5 for Wiring Prerequisites) shall be installed on all cables connected to the recorder/controller.
-The cable shield drain wire at the cable load end requires connection through a $0.0047\mu f$ capacitor to ground.
+Braid shielded twisted pair cables are required for all Analog I/O, Process Variable, RTD, Thermocouple, dc millivolt, low level signal, 4-20 mA, and relay output circuits.
+Supplementary bonding of the recorder enclosure to a local ground, using a 3/4" braided copper conductor, is required.
+Ferrite suppression filters and capacitor filters (see Subsection 2.5 for Wiring Prerequisites) shall be installed on all cables connected to the recorder/controller.